SwapChef

 Show ratios in:

-Use Chives when you need it for baked potatoes, cream cheese, cream sauces.
-Use Shallots when you need it for french cuisine, dressings, garnishing.
+Chives is listed for baked potatoes, cream cheese, cream sauces and dips.
+Shallots is listed for french cuisine, dressings, garnishing and raw applications.

 🌿